Spring Semester: Late January through mid-May

 The CGE campus in Mexico, located in the neighborhood of San Antón, is a 15-minute walk from downtown Cuernavaca and the main city plaza.
 CGE is well established in San Antón and has many friends and close connections in the neighborhood, including some of the homestay families.
 CGE is located at the top of one of the large ravines that runs through the city, offering a dramatic view from the nearby bridge that leads to downtown.
 Because of the ravine, there is a 100 foot waterfall right in the neighborhood, a local eco-tourist attraction.
 Right across the bridge, students will find a large public garden/park, an independent movie theater, the Cathedral, and several popular cafés.
 CGE-Mexico’s campus includes two houses across the street from each other with ample living and study space for students, a library, computer labs and wireless internet, kitchen and dining areas, and outdoor patios and gardens.
 The Universal language school, where students take Spanish courses, conveniently is located right up the street and has a swimming pool and racquetball court.

-- The relationships between globalization and migration, emigration, and immigration
+- The relationships between globalization, migration, and the environment

 - Communities that are responding to the forces of globalization and migration and fomenting positive social change around issues of race, ethnicity, socio-economic class, gender, sexuality, economics, politics, and the environment

-- Feminist scholars and activists including Indigenous, Mestiza, and Afro-Mexican women and the economically poor
+- Feminist and environmentalist scholars and activists including Indigenous, Mestiza, and Afro-Mexican women and the economically poor

-- Members of rural and urban communities that have been affected by globalization and U.S. immigration policies
+- Members of rural and urban communities that have been affected by globalization, environmental issues, and U.S. immigration policies

 - Managers and workers at transnational corporations’ assembly plants